ruhtar/ByteStore/README.md

 - **Database Design**: ByteStore utilizes the MySQL relational database with the following relationships:

-    - 1:1 (One-to-One): Linking related data in a one-to-one relationship, like Users and theirs ShoppingCarts.
+    - 1:1 (One-to-One): Linking related data in a one-to-one relationship, like Users and their ShoppingCarts.
     - 1:N (One-to-Many): Managing relationships where one entity is related to multiple others, like Reviews of a Product.
     - N:N (Many-to-Many): Handling complex associations between multiple entities, like Products and ShoppingCarts.